jacoscaz/typed-ocpp/README.md

 ### JSON Schema(s)

-Both the `OCPP16` and the `OCPP20` namespaces export the official JSON Schema documents provided by the OCPP Alliance as ready-to-use objects:
+Both the `OCPP16` and the `OCPP20` namespaces export the official JSON Schema documents provided by the OCPP Alliance as ready-to-use objects, slightly tweaked to maximize compat with different versions and configurations of Ajv:

 ```typescript
 import { OCPP16, OCPP20 } from 'typed-ocpp';